Back to California

 Plain English Breakdown

-This law requires the State Air Resources Board to analyze how new or changed air regulations will affect low- and middle-income families and disadvantaged communities, and to share this information with lawmakers before any changes take effect.
+This law requires the State Air Resources Board to analyze how new or changed regulations might affect low- and middle-income families and disadvantaged communities, and to share this information with lawmakers before making any changes.

 What This Bill Does

-• Requires the State Air Resources Board to create an economic impact assessment when proposing new or updated rules about air quality.
+• Requires the State Air Resources Board to create an economic impact assessment when proposing new or updated rules.

-• The assessment must look at how these rules will affect low- and middle-income families and disadvantaged communities in California.
+• The assessment must look at how these rules will affect low- and middle-income households and disadvantaged communities.

-• Before a rule change can take place, the board has to send this assessment to lawmakers at least 6 months before it happens.
+• Before a rule change can take effect, the board must send this assessment to lawmakers at least 6 months in advance.

-• If the proposed changes might raise costs for businesses or individuals, lawmakers have to hold a public meeting about them.
+• If the proposed changes could raise costs significantly, lawmakers must hold public hearings before approving them.

 Who It Names or Affects